mlcommons/medperf/docs/getting_started/model_owner_demo.md

 medperf mlcube associate --benchmark 1 --model_uid 4
 ```

-This command will first run the benchmark's workflow on your model to ensure it is compatible.
-After that, the association request information are printed to the screen, which includes an execution summary of the test mentioned.
-You will be prompted to confirm sending these information and initiating this association request.
+This command will first run the benchmark's workflow on your model to ensure your model is compatible with the benchmark workflow.
+Then, the association request information is printed on the screen, which includes an executive summary of the test mentioned.
+You will be prompted to confirm sending this information and initiating this association request.

 #### What Happens After Requesting the Association?

-When you are participating with a real benchmark, you have to wait for the benchmark committee to approve the association request.
+When participating with a real benchmark, you must wait for the Benchmark Committee to approve the association request.
 You can check the status of your association requests by running `medperf association ls`.
-The association is identified by the server UIDs of your MLCube and the benchmark you are requesting to be associated with.
+The association is identified by the server UIDs of your MLCube and the benchmark you are requesting association.

 {% include "getting_started/shared/cleanup.md" %}